jeremiedecock/ailib/README.rst

 ..
 There's also a package for Debian/Ubuntu::
 ..
-..     sudo apt-get install pyai
+..     sudo apt-get install jdhp-pyai

 Windows
 -------